 Applications are developed and implemented by DigiCert in accordance with DigiCert systems development and DigiCert/ KPN change management standards.
-KPN also provides software to its customers for performing RA and certain CA functions.
+KPN also provides software to its customers for performing Issuing CA associated, RA and contractually bound CA functions.
 Such software is developed in accordance with DigiCert system development standards.